yao8839836/KGE-LDA/README.md

 (2) The tokenized documents are in /KGE-LDA/file/20ng/, /KGE-LDA/file/nips/ and /KGE-LDA/file/ohsumed/.

-(3) The linked entities in WordNet(via NLTK) are in /KGE-LDA/file/20ng_wordnet/, /KGE-LDA/file/nips_wordnet/ and /KGE-LDA/file/ohsumed_wordnet/. their ids are in /KGE-LDA/file/xxx_wordnet_id/.
+(3) The linked entities in WordNet(via NLTK) are in /KGE-LDA/file/20ng_wordnet/, /KGE-LDA/file/nips_wordnet/ and /KGE-LDA/file/ohsumed_wordnet/. their ids are in /KGE-LDA/file/xxx_wordnet_id/. file/runnltk.py is an example of entity linking for Ohsumed dataset.

 (4) To tokenize your own documents, you also need to download the model file of Stanford CoreNLP (http://pan.baidu.com/s/1bpDqa7d) and add it to the class path.